sequinstream/sequin/README.md

 ## What is Sequin?

 Sequin is an open source message stream built on Postgres.
-It's comparable to Kafka, but offers more read flexibility with less operational overhead.
-Sequin comes with a CLI, HTTP interface, and ability to pull changes from any Postgres table into a stream.
+It's like Kafka, but is built on Postgres to give you more flexibility with less operational overhead.

+Sequin runs as a stateless Docker container that sits in front of any Postgres database.
+It comes with a CLI, HTTP interface, and ability to pull changes from any Postgres table into a stream.

 ### Stream not a queue